Otago: Population

-Of those at least 15 years old, 42,816 (22.8%) people had a bachelor or higher degree, and 31,122 (16.6%) people had no formal qualifications.
-The median income was $30,000, compared with $31,800 nationally.
-26,988 people (14.4%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 92,418 (49.2%) people were employed full-time, 30,396 (16.2%) were part-time, and 6,048 (3.2%) were unemployed.
+Of those at least 15 years old, 40,458 (19.9%) people had a bachelor's or higher degree, 106,080 (52.2%) had a post-high school certificate or diploma, and 43,974 (21.6%) people exclusively held high school qualifications.
+The median income was $39,100, compared with $41,500 nationally.
+19,692 people (9.7%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 101,514 (50.0%) people were employed full-time, 31,086 (15.3%) were part-time, and 4,848 (2.4%) were unemployed.

 The majority of the population of European lineage is of Scottish stock—the descendants of early Scottish settlers from the early 19th century.
 Other well-represented European groups include those of English, Irish, and Dutch descent.
 A large proportion of the Māori population are from the Ngāi Tahu iwi or tribe.
 Other significant ethnic minorities include Asians, Pacific Islanders, Africans, Latin Americans and Middle Easterners.
 Otago's early waves of settlement, especially during and immediately after the gold rush of the 1860s, included a substantial minority of southern (Guangdong) Chinese settlers, and a smaller but also prominent number of people from Lebanon.
 The region's Jewish population also experienced a small influx at this time.
 The early and middle years of the twentieth century saw smaller influxes of immigrants from several mainland European countries, most notably the Netherlands.

 In line with the region's Scottish heritage, Presbyterianism is the largest Christian denomination with 17.1 percent affiliating, while Catholicism is the second-largest denomination with 11.5 percent affiliating.